farazsth98/farazsth98.github.io/_posts/2019-10-12-picoctf-2019-sice-cream.markdown

 	...
 ```

-Of course none of the one gadgets worked.
+Of course when I tried to do the same thing, none of the one gadgets worked.
 It would be a bad challenge if it was exactly the same as his previous challenge right?
 So I had to come up with something else.
 NotDeGhost had also told me that it was possible to overwrite `__free_hook` somehow, and after a while, this is the solution I came up with:

 First, using the leaked `__free_hook` address, I tried to see if there was a place above `__free_hook` where I could point the top chunk pointer to.
 After a bunch of trial and error, I found this:
 ```c